 SURVIVING THE NIGHT

 Depending on what gear you have, your night will either be spent snoring away, warm, safe and relaxed or involve an endless night of torturous discomfort, cold and fear.
-If you only have a thin sleeping bag but have plenty of gas for your stove, fill up your water bottle with hot water and stick it between your thighs were your major artery is, keeping you and you feet warmer then having it rattling around in the foot section of your bag.
+If you only have a thin sleeping bag but have plenty of gas for your stove, fill up your water bottle with hot water and stick it between your thighs where your major artery is, keeping you and your feet warmer then having it rattling around in the foot section of your bag.
 If you suffer from cold feet take some of those shake and warm pads and stick them in your socks, giving your seven hours of warmth.
-A 1 litre Nalgene piss bottle is worth it’s weight in gold on any confined bivi - and at least one British climber has died falling of a ledge going to the toilet.
+A 1 litre Nalgene piss bottle is worth its weight in gold on any confined bivi - and at least one British climber has died falling of a ledge going to the toilet.
 Clip it between both climbers so it’s handy - and don’t get it confused with the water bottle.
 If your cold, but feel you need to urinate, don’t hold it in all night, as your body wastes vital energy keeping this urine at body temperature.
-Many people complain about condensation and ice build up in their bivi bags, caused by moist air turning to vapour on contact with the cold outer fabric (the dew point).
-The best way to avoid most of this is by trying never to breath directly into your bivi/sleeping bag.
+Many people complain about condensation and ice build-up in their bivi bags, caused by moist air turning to vapour on contact with the cold outer fabric (the dew point).
+The best way to avoid most of this is by trying never to breathe directly into your bivi/sleeping bag.
 Most bivi bags can cope with the small amount of moisture your body gives off while your asleep, but once you start breathing into it, it can quickly be overloaded.
 If you find your face is getting cold, turn your balaclava around the wrong way, a good tip that works well for scary winter belaying as well.
 If your cold or have no bivi gear, sit with your legs pressed together, bent over, your chest against your knees, breathing through your nose.
-The prisoners of Alcartraz slept like this, but kneeling, for years at a time as they were never given blankets - a though worst remembering as you suffer away.
-Press tightly to your partner (it does help if there of the opposite sex) and consider both getting inside the same survival bag.
-In this kind of situation, the use of a lightweight Bothy bag can be a real life saver, which a adult giving of the same heat as one bar on an electric fire, you could actually stay comfortable!
+The prisoners of Alcatraz slept like this, but kneeling, for years at a time as they were never given blankets - a though worst remembering as you suffer away.
+Press tightly to your partner (it does help if they’re of the opposite sex) and consider both getting inside the same survival bag.
+In this kind of situation, the use of a lightweight Bothy bag can be a real lifesaver, which an adult giving of the same heat as one bar on an electric fire, you could actually stay comfortable!
 A piece of gear you shouldn’t leave home without.

 EL CAPITAN, SUMMER 1997.

 Have your watch clipped onto the neck baffle near your head so you hear it in the morning, and get up early enough to get off before the sun gets up.
-Unfortunately some people won’t need to hear any alarms in order to wake, their eyes frozen open, looking for the beautiful golden globe, the sign of another day, the key that releases from their torment.
-A large rucksack makes packing gear away on awkward bivis much easier, and personally I never use stuff sacks, finding stuffing the bag straight into the bottom of the rucksack much easier.
+Unfortunately, some people won’t need to hear any alarms in order to wake, their eyes were frozen open, looking for the beautiful golden globe, the sign of another day, the key that releases from their torment.
+A large rucksack makes packing gear away on awkward bivis much easier, and personally, I never use stuff sacks, finding stuffing the bag straight into the bottom of the rucksack much easier.

 Some times it’s better to carry a few more batteries, a bit more abseil tat and try to avoid a horrible bivi altogether - carrying on or rapping off.
 After you’ve suffered one nasty bivi, this is probably exactly what you’ll do, because you’ll never want to repeat the experience again.